geekscommunity/.github/profile/README.md

 ### Want to join the community?
-Join the CoolCommunity X GitHub Organisation by participating in discussion -> [join](https://github.com/orgs/coolcommunityx/discussions/1) (you will be sent an invitation)
+Join the GeeksCommunnity GitHub Organisation by participating in discussion -> [join](https://github.com/orgs/GeeksCommunnity/discussions/1) (you will be sent an invitation)

 ![GeeksCommunnity](https://cdn.jsdelivr.net/gh/geekscommunity/.github@main/image/page-3.png)